Jano Band: 2018–2019: Lerasih New, "Tikur Almaz", "Rega", and "Abeba Ena Nib"

 On 1 February 2018, Jano released their second album called Lerasih New.
 The album met with positive reviews and won multiple awards.
 The engineering process of the album was done in BluMusica studio in Turin, Italy and the mastering was done by Lurseen mastering studio in Los Angeles, California, United States.

 On 4 October 2018, they released "Tikur Almaz" through Admas Music.
 The song gained numerous accolades internationally.
 The music video which was Directed by Daniel Tamrat shows the group of warriors (the band) combating each other to demonstrate Ethiopian nationalism.

 On 9 September 2019, "Rega" was released featuring electronic music duo Ahadu with rapping credit by Ezra.

 On 16 November 2019, the group released "Abeba Ena Nib", vocals from Dibekulu and Haleluya Tekletsadik.
 The song lyrics were composed by Yilma Gebreab, arranged by Andy Bete Zema, while mixing and mastering held by Abegazu Kibrework Shiota.
 The music video was directed by Daniel Tamrat.

 2020–present: Solo career beginnings

 In early 2020, Hewan released a song titled "Ane", and her breakout single "Kemenew" in 2020—the latter gave her popularity.
 This devised other bandmates to establish their solo career, such as Haleluya and Dibekulu.
 Dibekulu announced on Twitter for his debut album following a single titled "Qesa" release on 8 May 2021.
-Haleluya Tekletsadik released her first solo album on 2022.
-Tewedaj.
+Haleluya Tekletsadik released her first solo album in 2022 titled Tewedaj.